-"The Jewish Weekly" is a weekly publication, which can be found on our website, www.thejweekly.org as well as being a popular download on ladaat.info, dirshu.co.il, yiddishevinkel.com, torahtable.com and parshasheets.com's websites as well as through our ever growing email list and many Whatsapp groups.
+"The Jewish Weekly" is a weekly publication, which can be found on our website, www.thejweekly.org as well as being a popular download on ladaat.info, dirshu.co.il, yiddishevinkel.com, torahtable.com and parshasheets.com's websites as well as through our ever-growing email list and many WhatsApp groups.

-"The Jewish Weekly" is a compilation of stories and Divrei Torah and before every Chag or fast "The Jewish Weekly" releases a Halacha Guide which has grown "bli ayin harah" to becoming the most popular Halacha companion in English, due to it's diversity, compiled extensively from Nittei Gavriel, Mishna Berurah and the Shulchan Aruch Harav.
+"The Jewish Weekly" is a compilation of stories and Divrei Torah and before every Chag or fast "The Jewish Weekly" releases a Halacha Guide which has grown "bli ayin harah" to becoming the most popular Halacha companion in English, due to its diversity, compiled extensively from the Shulchan Aruch Harav, Mishna Berurah and Nittei Gavriel.

-On behalf of "The Jewish Weekly" I would like to thank my dear beloved parents, Gershon and Rivka Fraenkel, for all their hours of research, proofreading, distribution, sponsorships and emotional support.
-It's thanks to you both, that what started as a dream with only 100 printed copies, has grown to now being one of the most popular publications in the central Jerusalem area and worldwide.
+On behalf of "The Jewish Weekly" I would like to thank my dear beloved parents, Rabbi Gershon and Rivka Fraenkel, for all their hours of research, proofreading, distribution, sponsorships and emotional support.
+It's thanks to you both that what started as a dream with only 100 printed copies, has grown to now being one of the most popular publications in the central Jerusalem area and worldwide.